-2 Net acreage is calculated by multiplying Gross Acreage by the Current Working Interest.
+&lt;sup>2 Net acreage is calculated by multiplying Gross Acreage by the Current Working Interest.

-3 Represents the Company's Net Working Interest subsequent to the formation of Horn Petroleum Corporation ("Horn").
-The Company owns approximately 44.6 per cent of Horn.
-This figure represents the Company's Net Working Interest in the production sharing agreements, net of the 55.3 per cent minority interest in Horn.
+&lt;sup>3 Represents the Company's Net Working Interest subsequent to the formation of Africa Energy Corp. ("Africa Energy").
+The Company owns approximately 40.8 per cent of Africa Energy.
+This figure represents the Company's Net Working Interest in the production sharing agreements, net of the 59.2 per cent interest in Africa Energy owned by third parties.

-4 It is difficult to estimate approximate time before production given the fact that a development plan needs to be prepared and approved by the government.
-The Company has however previously disclosed that it is actively pursuing development studies in the Block 10BB/13T area, including commencement of the pre-front end engineering design (pre-FEED) and environmental and social impact assessment ("ESIA") studies for the pipeline, export terminal and field facilities.
-It is the goal that the Government of Kenya and the joint venture partnership to achieve project sanction, including the approval of an export pipeline, by the end of 2015/early 2016.
+&lt;sup>4 It is difficult to estimate approximate time before production given the fact that a development plan needs to be prepared and approved by the government.
+The Company has however previously disclosed that it is actively pursuing development studies in the Block 10BB/13T area, including commencement of the pre-front end engineering design (pre-FEED) and environmental and social impact assessment ("ESIA") studies for the pipeline, export terminal and field facilities studies of the South Lokichar Basin discoveries in the Tertiary Rift, the Africa Oil - Tullow partnership has been releasing rigs during the first half of 2015 and it is anticipated that only one rig will be in operation going forward.